 - What is the type of business?

 - Where is the location?

 - How much money is typically required to run this type of business?

 - How many employees will you need to hire?

 - Consider cost of assets, equipment, operating, and other start up expenses

 Typically, anything less than $50,000 would not be sufficient to convince the consulate or immigration service that your funds are committed and “at risk.”
 We would be happy to discuss your options.
-For a free first time consultation please contact our office.
+For a first time consultation please contact our office.